-Ensure that the inside of your home is free of clutter and food crumbs, and of course clean.
+Ensure that the inside of your home is free of clutter and food crumbs and, of course, clean.

-- Check the outside places of your property for bush and weeds.
+Examine the outside places of your property for bush and weeds.

-- Check for debris, rubble, and garbage.
+Check for debris, rubble, and garbage.
 These offer cover and food for insects and rodents.
 Take away anything found.

-- Check for landscape plants, bushes, tree limbs, and vines reaching your home.
+Check for landscape plants, bushes, tree limbs, and vines reaching your home.
 Trim them down if they are.
 They give a roadway for insects to enter your home.